Group consolidation – What is group consolidation?

 Financial reports are key to understanding the health of a business.
 Stay on top of financial reporting with Debitoor invoicing software, free for 7 days.

-Consolidation can be a formal process of legally combining businesses, or a method of financial reporting whereby a group of organisations is treated as a single entity.
+Consolidation can be a formal process whereby two businesses are legally combined, or a method of financial reporting whereby a group of organisations is treated as a single entity.

 Consolidation of businesses